Scarygami/mirror-api/README.md

 `static/glass` contains a browser based emulator for Glass (can be accessed at `yourapp.appspot.com/glass/`).

-`service.py` is a dummy implementation for a Web Application that makes use of the Mirror API.
+`service.py` is a simple playground implementation for a Web Application that makes use of the Mirror API.

 ### Setup